ENTREP 3015 - Entrepreneurial Leadership

 General Course Information

-Course Code ENTREP 3015 Course Entrepreneurial Leadership Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Intensive: 36 to 40 hours Available for Study Abroad and Exchange Y Course Description Leadership skills are critical in the value creation process of successfully bringing a new venture to life.
+Course Code ENTREP 3015 Course Entrepreneurial Leadership Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Course Description Leadership skills are critical in the value creation process of successfully bringing a new venture to life.
 You will examine the relationship between entrepreneurship, value creation and the entrepreneurial leader's role in driving innovation and growth.
 Key skills learnt will facilitate development of capabilities to adapt leadership approaches/practices in a variety of business and organisational contexts.
-You will explore and discuss issues such as judgement of when to use hard versus soft leadership techniques; building a culture of effective, ethical and empowered leaders across ventures, spin offs or existing businesses; developing a shared purpose, company values and vision that inform recruiting, developing and rewarding leadership, as well as being able to identify potential negative issues that occur in different roles within an entrepreneurial team.
+You will explore and discuss issues such as judgement of when to use various leadership techniques; building a culture of creativity and innovation; assessing when and how to grow the business; developing a shared purpose, company values and vision that inform recruiting, developing and reward systems, as well as being able to identify potential negative issues that occur in different roles within an entrepreneurial team.

 The full timetable of all activities for this course can be accessed from Course Planner.